The Social Enterprise Blog

 When it comes to building a social enterprise, making sure the business is working in the way it should is critical, and it’s all down to measurement.

 Social enterprises and social entrepreneurship are the newest ways of doing business.
 Doing good for the community and growing a business?
+This isn’t a fad or a trend - social enterprises are definitely here to stay.

 “We are living in a truly historic moment where anyone can create positive change” - Ashoka